Simone has experience with gum recession and discovered ways to prevent further recession.

 This year, I discovered (seemingly out of nowhere) that I had some gum recession issues.
 After being referred to a periodontist, I was informed that I would need four gum grafting surgeries.

 Obviously, I wish I had been informed of ways I could have stopped this recession before it became an issue.
 Though it was a bit late for me, it might not be too late for you.
-From what I've been told by two periodontists, I'll share with you the major causes of gum recession.
+I'll share with you the major causes of gum recession based on what I've learned.

 Thin vs. Thick Gums